• Skip to primary navigation

 • Make sure you're using whole PASTRY flour.
 This type of flour guarantees a tender pumpkin bread.

-Keyword healthy pumpkin banana bread, healthy pumpkin recipes, pumpkin banana bread
+Keyword pumpkin banana bread

 Tried this recipe?Let us know how it was!

-« Simple and Healthy Apple Slaw
+« Simple and Crispy Apple Slaw

 Simple Filo Salmon Parcels Recipe »